 Save your work.

-Refresh and see the results
+Refresh and observe results

-Select the Employee business view and sort records by First Name.
+Select the Employee business view and sort records by first name.

 Alexis Bull